twobombs/thereminq-examples/README.md

 # thereminq-examples
-Configurations &amp; Code examples for use on the ThereminQ platforms
+Configurations and code examples for use on the ThereminQ platforms

 VQE FCI